There’s nothing in this world that we love more than our golden retriever, but boy does he bring a whole new meaning to the term “chaos on walks.”

-He’s pulling, you’re stumbling, and that plain nylon harness looks like it belongs on a warehouse shelf, not on your dog.
-I remember clipping my cousin’s lab into one of those stiff plastic buckle harnesses and thinking, there has got to be a cuter way to do this.
+Fido is pulling, you’re stumbling, and that plain nylon harness looks like something from a warehouse shelf.
+And there’s a better way to keep Fido close to your side when on leash.
+I remember clipping my cousin’s black lab into one of those stiff, plastic buckle harnesses and thinking there’s got to be a cuter way to do this.

 There is.

-A crochet dog harness is soft against your pup’s fur, custom-fitted to his body, and honestly looks like something straight off your Pinterest board.
-My aunt made one for her corgi last spring and strangers were stopping her on the trail just to ask about it.
+A crocheted dog harness is soft on your pup’s fur, custom-fitted to his body, and honestly looks like something straight off Pinterest.
+My aunt crocheted one for her corgi last spring and people started stopping her on the trail to ask about it.

 #1: This Crochet Dog Harness Is the Cutest Thing I’ve Ever Seen on a Pup

-This crochet harness is worked in a multicolor cotton yarn — we’re talking soft peach, dusty rose, sage green, and warm yellow, all blended together in that faded boho palette you’ve been pinning forever.
-The floral granny square detail sits right at the chest, with a tiny rhinestone button center that catches the light.
-And the back panel mirrors that same square, so it’s cute from every angle — which, trust me, matters when your dog is strutting ahead of you on the trail.
+This crochet harness is worked in a multicolor cotton yarn.
+Soft peach, dusty rose, sage green, and warm yellow are all blended together into that faded boho palette that you have been pinning.
+The floral granny square is placed at the chest with a tiny rhinestone button center to catch the light.
+The back panel is the same floral granny square so it is cute from every angle, which will come in handy when your pup is strutting ahead of you on the trail.

-To make this yourself, you’ll need size 4 worsted weight cotton yarn in a variegated colorway (Lion Brand Mandala or Caron Cakes both nail this look), a 4.0mm crochet hook, a swivel metal D-ring for leash attachment, and one small flat-back rhinestone for the flower center.
+You will need size 4 worsted weight cotton yarn in a variegated colorway (like Lion Brand Mandala or Caron Cakes) a 4.0mm crochet hook, a swivel metal D-ring (for the leash attachment) and one small flat back rhinestone.

-Measure your dog’s chest before you start — this harness style runs fitted, and adding one extra round to the connecting strap makes the difference between a snug fit and a stressed-out pup.
+Please make sure to measure your dog’s chest before starting this pattern, as this style of harness runs a bit fitted, and adding one extra round to the connecting strap will make it just the right snug fit for your dog.

 📸 Photo credit: Instagram @atyourwittsend